NURSING 7100 - Knowledge Translation

 Learning & Teaching ModesThis course will be delivered through the Flexible Learning Mode through prescribed reading, access to pre-recorded lecture material and a face to face tutorial.

 A series of readings and activities are presented and you are advised to follow carefully what is required of you to complete.
 You will be expected to undertake a substantial program of reading and reflection.
 A number of articles have been prescribed and these are contained in the Reader that forms part of the materials for this course.
-However, in developing your clinical audit proposal you will also need to source articles relevant to your practice setting and we encourage you to become familiar with accessing materials from the library, databases and the Internet.
+However, in developing your clinical practice change proposal you will also need to source articles relevant to your practice setting and we encourage you to become familiar with accessing materials from the library, databases and the Internet.

 During the course there will be a tutorial to provide opportunity for discussion about course content and the assessments.
-The tutorial provides an opportunity for students to discuss the course content material and potential audit topics and all students are strongly advised to attend.
+The tutorial provides an opportunity for students to discuss the course content material and potential practice change topics and all students are strongly advised to attend.
 For those unable to attend a recording will be made available via MyUni.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.It is expected that you will need to spend about 8-10 hours of study a week to successfully complete this course.
 This includes reading, completing activities, attendance at the tutorial and listening to pre-recorded material.
 Thus some weeks it will be more and others less.
 It is recommended that you plan your time commitment to the course at the beginning of the semester.